 While we anticipate that TDM-to-IP interoperability will remain a core requirement of communications networks for many years to come, communications service providers and enterprises face a new generation of potentially disruptive market trends, including cloud-based communications, UC, Bring Your Own Device/Application ("BYOD/A"), Software Defined Networking ("SDN") and Network Functions Virtualization ("NFV").
 Although hosted communications have been available for years, hosting them in the cloud represents a unique opportunity for service providers.
 This is a key trend currently affecting both enterprises and service providers.
 Local and long-distance voice, video, Interactive Voice Response ("IVR") systems and call recording are just a few examples of applications that are beginning to be delivered in this manner.
 Another key trend affecting enterprises and service providers is the demand by users for the unification of communication modalities such as voice, instant messaging ("IM"), short message service ("SMS"), video and web-sharing.
 A third key trend primarily impacts enterprises and their ability to support the explosion of communications devices (e.g., tablets, smartphones, laptops) and third-party applications in the workforce.
-Another key trend, which is around SDN and NFV, is the decoupling of the network software from the hardware such that certain network functionality, such as the SBC is able to be run as software on commercial, off-the-shelf platforms or, alternatively, can be hosted within other network elements.
-The primary benefit of this trend for service providers is that it allows them to more rapidly innovate and deploy new applications, service and infrastructure to meet their customers' evolving needs.
-We believe our SBC and policy solutions are designed to help enterprises and service providers effectively address these trends.
+Another key trend, which involves SDN and NFV, is the virtualization of certain products to enable certain network functionality, such as the SBC, PSX (and its derivatives) and DSC to run as software on commercial, off-the-shelf platforms or, alternatively, to be hosted within other network elements.
+The primary benefit of this trend for service providers is the ability to more rapidly innovate and deploy new applications, service and infrastructure to meet their customers' evolving needs.
+We believe our software-based SBC, DSC and policy solutions are designed to help enterprises and service providers effectively address these trends.